 Getting ready for the ball: The best musical movies

-Neither of these seasons have a release date, but if filming follows the same pattern as season 2 did, we can expect a yearlong gap between season 3 and season 4.
-Although nothing is officially confirmed, judging from the time frames between these seasons (minus all the pandemic problems), Bridgerton season 3 will likely drop in 2023 and season 4 in 2024.
+Neither of these seasons have a release date, but if it follows the same distribution pattern as season 2 did, we can expect a yearlong gap between season 3 and season 4.
+Although nothing is officially confirmed, judging from the time frames between these seasons (minus all the pandemic problems), Bridgerton season 3 will likely drop in 2024 and season 4 in 2025.
 Stay tuned for updates.

 Where can I watch Bridgerton season 2?